VIP Go platform specific

 This code review workflow uses GitHub’s pull request (PR) functionality, and the associated approval workflow for PRs that GitHub provide.

-The Pull Request will surface as a new review request in our internal review queue.
+mastersurface as a new review request in our internal review queue.
 The VIP Team will then review the PR directly on GitHub, and suggest any changes by leaving comments.
-Your team will go through and make any necessary changes, and when ready for another round of review, “dismiss” the review.
-This process will continue until the code is ready to deploy at which point the VIP Team will “approve” the request.
-All the communication for these status changes will flow through your GitHub repo.
+Your team will go through and make any necessary changes, and when you’re ready for another round of review, “dismiss” the review.
+This process continues until there are no outstanding issues, at which point the VIP Team will “approve” the request.
+Communication for these status changes will flow through your GitHub repository.

-If there are any issues with the deployment, GitHub provides an easy one-click way to create a “revert” for PRs (https://help.github.com/articles/reverting-a-pull-request/).
+If there are any issues with the deployment, GitHub provides an easy, one-click option to “revert” Pull Requests (GitHub documentation on reverting a pull request).

-Your team can also utilise the GitHub approvals workflow, GitHub will allow any number of approvals against a PR.
+GitHub allows any number of approvals against a Pull Request, so your team can also utilize this approvals workflow if desired.
 Please note, however, that GitHub will allow you to merge your PR to

 master once the PR has any approval from either the client or VIP team; please wait for approval from a VIP Reviewer before merging the PR to